 - Booking.com Apartments, Hotels & more – Click here for availability and pricing

-- Airbnb – If you are new to Airbnb and are looking to either rent a room or the entire place, use this code to receive a $34 USD discount on your first booking.
+- Airbnb – If you are new to Airbnb and are looking to either rent a room or the entire place, use this code to receive up to a $29 USD discount on your first booking.

 - House sitting – Stay in luxury homes worldwide free of charge